marcpaterno/spack_retreat/revised_work.md

 **Disposition**

-In the SCO model this mostly away, except for self-support and the vetting of pull requests from experiments.
+In the source code only model this mostly away, except for self-support and the vetting of pull requests from experiments.

 1. PRs will be handled through GitHub.
 2. We need to establish a workflow for doing so.